© 2020 Baptist Health. All Rights Reserved.

 You can get screened for many diseases, but most men only need screening for a few.
 The diseases you need screening for, and how frequently you should be screened, varies according to your health and risk factors.
 The following tests are recommended for most men:

 Blood pressure tests.
-A number of health organizations, such as the American Heart Association (AHA), recommend blood pressure checks at least every two years and more often if it is high.
+A number of health organizations, such as the American Heart Association (AHA), recommend blood pressure checks at least every two years and more often if your blood pressure level is high.
 Keeping your blood pressure at safe levels will reduce your risk of heart disease, the leading killer of American men.

 Cholesterol screening.
 The AHA recommends cholesterol checks once every four to six years starting at age 20.